renebarto/baremetal/doc/tutorials/14-memory-management.md

 ## Setting up memory management - step 1 {#TUTORIAL_14_MEMORY_MANAGEMENT_SETTING_UP_MEMORY_MANAGEMENT___STEP_1}

-As we would like to start using classes that allocate and de-allocate memory, such as a string class.
-We need to set up for memory management.
+As we would like to start using classes that allocate and de-allocate memory, such as a string class, we need to set up for memory management.
 This is going to be both a straightforward and a tricky task, we'll get arround to that.

 At times it may seem that we're reimplementing functionality that you are already used to from the C and C++ standard libraries.